Homepage > Journal > How to present products on product pages?

 • Calculators

-The goal of the Product Page is to make the customer add the product to the shopping cart and move to the next step.
+The goal of the product page is to encourage the customer to add the product to the shopping cart and proceed to the next step.

-For this to happen, you need to realize that every element of the Product Page is meant to answer the potential customer's questions while browsing the offer.
+For this to happen, you must realize that every product page element is meant to answer the potential customer's questions while browsing the offer.

 And most frequently customers ask, wonder whether the:

-• Product will be adequate to their needs
+• Product will be adequate for their needs

 • Product will be consistent in terms of use with the specification